ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 As the source is provided, you are encouraged to use one of the examples and single-step through it observing how the framework is called and how interactions play back-and-forth.

 In terms of processing, the framework follows a Queued Message Handler pattern which is standardised within LabVIEW NXG.
-The example, although simple in itself, also uses this approach to provide a basic pattern for you to follow in your own test applications.
+The examples, although simple in themselves, also use this approach to provide a basic pattern for you to follow in your own test applications.

 ***
 **A note on LabVIEW NXG's approach to object oriented programming**